-Across both experiments, participants explored spatially correlated multi-armed bandits with social correlations across participants.
+Experiment Design.
+Across all experiments, participants explored spatially correlated multiarmed bandits (41) with social correlations across participants.
 The bandits were displayed as grids consisting of 121 tiles.
 Environments were structured identically across studies and conditions.
-Each tile yielded normally distributed rewards: $r(\mathbf{x}) \sim \mathcal{N}(f(\mathbf{x}), \sigma{\epsilon}^2)$ where the expected reward across all tiles was sampled from a Gaussian Process (GP) prior to induce spatial correlations $f \sim \mathscr{GP}(0, k(\mathbf{x}, \mathbf{x}'))$ and the variance was fixed to $\sigma{\varepsilon}^2 = .0001$ .
-To generate the environments, we sampled a set of 11x11 parent grids from a Gaussian process prior with an RBF-kernel with a length scale of $\lambda = 2$ .
+Each tile yielded normally distributed rewards: $r(\mathbf{x}) \sim \mathcal{N}(f(\mathbf{x}), \sigma{\epsilon}^2)$ where the expected reward across all tiles was sampled from a GP prior to induce spatial correlations $f \sim \mathcal{GP}\left(0, k\left(\mathbf{x}, \mathbf{x}'\right)\right)$ and the variance was fixed to $\sigma{\epsilon}^2 = 0.0001$.
+To generate the environments, we sampled a set of 11×11 parent grids from a Gaussian process prior with an RBF-kernel with a length scale of $\lambda = 2$.
 We then used these parent environment's means as the prior means to sample a set of child environments.
-To facilitate correlations across environments, the child environments were filtered to only include those which correlated with the parent environment by at least r = .6.
-This subset of child environments was then filtered to only include sets of 4 environments which had correlation coefficients of $r = .6 \pm 0.05$ with each other to use in the task.
+To facilitate correlations across environments, the child environments were filtered to only include those which correlated with the parent environment by at least r = 0.6.
+This subset of child environments was then filtered to only include sets of 4 environments which had correlation coefficients of $r = 0.6 \pm 0.05$ with each other to use in the task.
 We generated 40 sets of correlated environments for the experiments this way.
 At the start of the experiment, we sampled a number of environment sets corresponding to the number of rounds without replacement for each group.
+Exp.
+1R, the replication of Exp.
+1 with lower correlations, used the same strategy to sample environments with correlation coefficients of $r = 0.1 \pm 0.05$.

 For each round of the experiment, each participant was assigned an environment from such a correlated set of four.
-Exp.
-1 consisted of 8 rounds, and Exp.
-2 consisted of 8 solo and 8 group rounds, totalling 16 rounds.
-The search horizon was 14 for both experiments, with one tile being revealed at random at the start of each round.
+Exps.
+1 and 1R consisted of 8 rounds, and Exp.
+2 consisted of 8 solo and 8 group rounds, totaling 16 rounds.
+The search horizon was 14 for all experiments, with one tile being revealed at random at the start of each round.
 To prevent participants from getting used to the same reward structure, including its global maximum, environments were rescaled to a randomly selected maximum value between 60 and 80 for each round.
 This rescaling was consistent across participants.
-To prevent a single participant from holding up a group, a random tile would be selected if they did not make a choice within 10 seconds.
+To prevent a single participant from holding up a group, a random tile would be selected if they did not make a choice within 10 s.
 Such random choice trials were excluded from analysis.
 After selecting a tile, they would wait for all other participants to make their selection as well.
 Once all participants made a choice, the task would move on to the next trial.
 In solo rounds, participants would only see their own bandit.
 In group rounds, participants were also permanently shown all other participants' bandits, including choices and outcomes.
 This was the only difference between the two conditions.
 Choice and outcome information in group rounds were updated for all participants at once after all group members had made a choice.

-Participants and design

-Participants for both experiments were recruited via Prolific and assigned to groups of four based on access time to the experiment.
-They were paid a base rate for expected experiment duration, and could earn a bonus of maximum the same amount based on performance.
-Both experiments were approved by the Ethics Committee of the University of Konstanz ("Collective learning and decision-making study"), and participants provided informed consent prior to participation.
+Participants and Design.
+Participants for all experiments were recruited via Prolific and assigned to groups of four based on access time to the experiment.
+They were paid a base rate for expected experiment duration and could earn a bonus of maximum the same amount based on performance.
+All experiments were approved by the Ethics Committee of the University of Konstanz ("Collective learning and decision-making study"), and participants provided informed consent prior to participation.